kunstmusik/blue-manual/docs/users/gettingStarted/tools/pythonConsole.md

 -   Use
     help()
     to view the documentation on an object or class.
--   After generating a score or using the \"Test\" button on a PythonObject, you can interactively test functions you have written by calling it using code in the console.
+-   After generating a score or using the "Test" button on a PythonObject, you can interactively test functions you have written by calling it using code in the console.
 -   Practice your python coding live.

 The console works much like running python interactively in a console or terminal.
-At the \"\>\" prompt, you can type in some code, then press enter to execute the code.
+At the "\>" prompt, you can type in some code, then press enter to execute the code.
 All output from python functions (including things like print statements in PythonObjects in the Score or Python NoteProcessors) will output to the Python Console.